jreisinger/docs/data/notes/cs/basics.md

 * interpreter - program that simulates a computer that undestands a high-level language
 * more flexible (interactive) development

+## Classification by scale

+1. traditional systems languages (C++, Ada, Java): large-scale programming, emphasis on structure and discipline
+2. scripting ("agile") languages (Perl, Python, Bash): designed for writing small/medium-scaled programs easy

+## Classification by programming paradigm

+1. object oriented - objects are the main focus; we tell objects to do things (by calling their methods)
+2. imperative - functions are the primary focus; we pass them objects to work with

 # Sources